status-im/status-web/apps/website/docs/messaging-and-web3-browser/send-an-audio-message.md

 You can record an audio message up to one minute long and send as many audio messages as you want.

 :::info
 Deleting an audio message in Status works as deleting any other message.
-Check out [Edit and delete your messages][delete-your-messages] for more information.
+Check out [Edit and delete your messages](../delete-your-messages.md) for more information.
 :::

 ## Record and send an audio message